Narellan, New South Wales: Sport and recreation

 Narellan was home to the Oran Park Raceway motor racing circuit, which has been redeveloped into a new residential suburb known as Oran Park Town.

 Camden Golf Club is the only golf club in Narellan.
 Narellan also has a football club known as Narellan Rangers located at Nott Oval.

 The Narellan Jets play in the local Macarthur Division Rugby League First Grade competition.

+The 1st Narellan Scout Group hall is situated on the corner of Queen and Elyard streets (diagonally opposite Narellan Library).
+The 1st Narellan Scout Group was formed on 1 July 1964 and is open to boys and girls aged 5-8 (Joey Scouts), 8-11 (Cub Scouts), 11-14 (Scouts) and 15-18 (Venturer Scouts).
+The Venturer Scouts meet at their own hall in neighbouring Elderslie.